-Bio: A guy who likes movies of all kinds, from all decades.
+Bio: A guy who likes movies of all kinds (well, except for the kind of movies I don't like), from all decades.
 Currently working my way through the '1001 Movies to See Before You Die' list.

 Note, all my rankings of 0 (zero) are movies I have NOT seen, but am absolutely positive would fall in my lowest tier.
 The way Criticker assigns tiers I am forced to work the system in a losing effort to have decent movies be assigned to a decent tier.
 No reasonable person would watch as many bad movies as good ones.

 |60 T3||Fantastic Beasts and Where to Find Them (2016) - May 21, 2017

 "Fun characters, and pretty entertaining overall, but the creatures were too darn random and the CGI effects too full of themselves.
 Someone was given too much leash.
 The deal with the final climactic battle seemed to have nothing to do with most of the rest of this helter-skelter movie."